edurgr/headsport-hub/README.md

-# HEAD Hub - Athlete & Equipment Management Platform
+# HEAD Sport Hub - Athlete & Equipment Management Platform

 ![HEAD Logo](app/public/head-logo.svg)

-**HEAD Hub** is a comprehensive, role-based web application designed to streamline equipment orders, content management, and team coordination for HEAD's athletes, managers, and administrators.
+**HEAD Sport Hub** is a comprehensive, role-based web application designed to streamline equipment orders, content management, and team coordination for HEAD's athletes, managers, and administrators.
 Built with a modern, robust technology stack, it provides a centralized platform for all operational needs.

 ---